komali2/blog/content/posts/my-emacs-environment/index.md

 Now for the actual environment, and part of the blog post other people might actually find useful.

-# On Emacs and Spacemacs Version
+# On Emacs and Spacemacs Versions

 The emacs version doesn't matter *too* much, so long as you're above like 26.
 I use 27.1.
 [You can download emacs on the website](https://www.gnu.org/software/emacs/).
 If possible, I highly recommend building from source, as it's probably easier than you expect, and for me that's always led to the most stable environment.